 Accessibility Researcher

-I’m a PhD Candidate at the University of California, Irvine and I’m advised by Dr. Anne Marie Piper.
-My research explores how accessibility is understood, valued, and put into practice by people and organizations.
-I am passionate about uncovering people’s stories behind policies, technologies, and systems—and sharing them in ways that spark insight and meaningful change.
+Aparajita Marathe (a.k.a Apara) is a PhD Candidate at the University of California, Irvine.
+She is advised by Dr. Anne Marie Piper and is part of the Accessibility Research Collective.
+Her research explores how accessibility is understood, valued, and put into practice by people and organizations.
+She is passionate about uncovering people’s stories behind policies, technologies, and systems—and sharing them in ways that spark insight and meaningful change.

-Before beginning my PhD, I worked as a User Experience Researcher on projects spanning team, departmental, and organizational levels.
-I conducted user interviews, usability tests, and surveys to uncover user needs, behaviors, and pain points, translating insights into actionable design and strategy recommendations.
-I returned to academia to further strengthen my research toolkit and deepen my understanding of human-centered design through the lens of accessibility, equity, and inclusivity.
+Before starting her PhD, she worked as a User Experience Researcher on projects spanning team, departmental, and organizational levels.
+She used a variety of methods—such as user interviews, usability tests, and surveys—to uncover user needs, behaviors, and pain points, translating insights into actionable design and strategy recommendations.
+She returned to academia to further strengthen her research toolkit and deepen her understanding of human-centered design through the lens of accessibility, equity, and inclusivity.

 Latest News